Black and white headshot of Kaja Elmer

 Practice Focus

-Fraudulent Transfer and Specialized Bankruptcy Litigation, Litigation Practice
+Litigation Practice, Fraudulent Transfer and Specialized Bankruptcy Litigation, Class Actions/Mass Actions/MDLs

-Kaja Elmer is special counsel in the firm’s Litigation Section and works on a wide range of commercial matters in state and federal court.
+Kaja Elmer is a partner in the firm’s Litigation Section and works on a wide range of commercial matters in state and federal court.

 Kaja represents businesses in commercial disputes, investors and borrowers in securities fraud actions, and trustees and receivers in bankruptcy-related litigation in state and federal court.
 She handles matters involving statutory violations, breach of contract, misrepresentation, and breach of fiduciary duty.